RetroPie/RetroPie-Docs/docs/Dreamcast.md

 ### lr-flycast
 VMUs are stored as .BIN files under `/home/pi/RetroPie/BIOS/dc/`, and will be automatically created the first time you run lr-flycast.

-There is an option for the core to enable `pre-game` VMU's.
+There is an option for the core to enable `per-game` VMU's.
 This option is recommended if you have several games or a game that takes a large amount of space.

 ### Management